Think of how most women react when asked how old they are.

 The Good News: There Is an Alternative to Depression

 But you know what the good news is?
 Menopause symptoms are so big, so intense and overwhelming that the woman can no longer postpone paying attention to them.
 She cannot shift her attention to something else.
 She has to take into account what is happening to her.

 Most will take account, for real, and they will be scared.
 They notice and fall into depression.
 But there is an alternative.
 To learn what is happening to us and to connect with our bodies, with our own physical, psychical and especially spiritual resources.

 Even though for many women menopause is a physiological and psychological catastrophe, we can de-condition ourselves, we can escape the tyranny of hormonal fluctuations.

 It is our choice and our practice to strengthen our power of attraction, to retain our libido, our sensual freshness and to even have a wonderful and fulfilling erotic life during menopause.

 The Tantric Art of Living helps us to make this personal revolution.
 It reveals a sublime perspective from which we understand the cycles of our own lives as a reflection of cosmic rhythms, and ourselves as ageless goddesses.

-It offers us profound methods not for survival, but for the flourishing on our physical, emotional, creative and spiritual level in this new stage of our existence which we have entered.
+It offers us profound methods not for survival, but for flourishing on the physical, emotional, creative and spiritual level in this new stage of our existence in which we have entered.

-It provides exercises and helps to reveal the inner attitudes through which we can transform the major crisis of menopause into the best chance of growth and transformation from adolescence onwards.
-It reveals how we can access our resources of wisdom by connecting to the Sacred Archetype that is specific for each of us.
+It provides exercises and helps to reveal the inner attitudes through which we can transform the major crisis of menopause into the best chance for growth and transformation from adolescence onwards.
+It reveals how we can access our resources of wisdom by connecting to the Sacred Archetype that is specific to each of us.